 Allele Inheritance

-The major and minor alleles exist in one of three possible combinations in each person.
+The major and minor alleles combine in one of three ways in each person.
 Geneticists call these genotypes:

 For example, the two alleles of the BDNF gene are the major 'C' and the minor 'T'.
 The possible genotype combinations are: